jerryhgladinet/docs/admin/source/chapter02.rst

 3.2 Partner Portal
 ********************

-The Partner Portal is used primarily for managing licenses and licenses distribution amongst all of your Servers.
+The Partner Portal is used primarily for managing licenses and licenses distribution amongst all of your |prodname| Servers.

 The partner portal is located at http://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
 From the Partner Portal you can download the |prodname| software as well as manage the licensing of your Servers.